lewiseason/dotfiles/README.md

 ~~It is probably sufficient to install the following packages:~~

-It is no longer sufficient to install the following packages:
+It is no longer sufficient to install the previously listed packages, but Ansible will take care of this for the most part.

-*(but the list in ansible probably includes most of the required ones)*

-* [keychain]
-* git
-* tmux
-* [urlview]
-* konsole
-* xclip
-* perl
-* sensible-utils

-### Fonts

-After installing new fonts, it might be necessary to rebuild the cache.
-Fresh does this automatically using the `after_build` hook, but this won't always force a run.
-Do so manually with: `fc-cache -rv`

-Applications will need to be restarted for this update to take effect.

-* [inconsolata] is released under the Open Font License.
-* [source code pro] is released under the Open Font License.
+Just make sure `curl` is installed.

 ## Things to do

 - [x] Write better pubkey-to-(github|bitbucket) script
+- [ ] gitlab support
 - [x] Media keys (brightness, volume)
 - [x] Screenshot
 - [ ] Power manager? (xfce4-power-manager?)